 Detoxing off crack is very important, and it should only be done in an inpatient setting.
 People need help dealing with their withdrawal symptoms, and the right program can be very effective.
 A lot of people will find that it completely eliminates some of the more common symptoms of withdrawal from crack.
 They may also find that when they do experience symptoms, they are much milder than they were expected to be.

 At Ashwood Recovery, please know that we always have your best interests at heart.
 If you are addicted to crack, rehab can help you recover.
-Our facilities in Boise and Nampa are here to provide you with the support you need.
+Our facility in Boise, Idaho, is here to provide you with the support you need.